Toyakki/JSIT/README.md

 - Sark Asadourian - sark-adadourian

 User stories:
+---current---
+Isaac
+- As a teacher, I want to create an assignment with a due date, PDF, and a total # of marks
+- Upload Interface and Use Case

+Tohya
+- As a student, I want to submit by PDF assignment
+- As a teacher, I want to grade assignment as downloading it, then uploading an PDF, and setting grade
+- Download Interface and Use Case

+Sark
+- As a student, I want to view my assignment that my teacher submitted
+- As a teacher, I want to view my grade and download my graded PDF

+Jed
+- As a teacher, I want to create a class with a name
+- As a student, I want to join a class with class code

+----old----

 - As a student, I want to create an account with a strong password and email so that I can join a class as my teacher explained. (team)

-- As a student, I want to join a class with the code given by my teacher so I can submit assignments. (team)
+- As a student, I want to join a class with the code given by my teacher so I can submit assignments.

 - As a student, I want to log back into my account and type in my password and username again, so I can see the assignments I have. (team)